 The Oak Ridge Chorus also participates in fundraising activities for the Oak Ridge Civic Music Association in support of the Oak Ridge Symphony Orchestra, Chorus & Chamber Music Series.
 The Wreath Sale is a popular holiday activity that provides volunteer opportunities and service to ADFAC.
-On February 29, 2020, the Oak Ridge Chorus will present Leap Year & Light Opera Luncheon, a fun fundraising event that will be held immediately prior to the concert featuring music by Gilbert & Sullivan and more.
+On February 29, 2020, the Oak Ridge Chorus presented Leap Year & Light Opera Luncheon, a fun fundraising event that was held immediately prior to the concert featuring music by Gilbert & Sullivan and more.

 The chorus typically rehearses weekly on Monday evenings throughout the season, and is an excellent opportunity to meet other music lovers in the community.
 All are welcome!
 No audition!
 Dues: $30; students $15.
 For more information about joining the chorus or volunteering for its activities, please contact the ORCMA office at (865) 483-5569 or e-mail email@example.com.
 And remember to Like Us and Follow Us on Facebook – https://www.facebook.com/OakRidgeChorus/ to stay up to date on all our concerts and activities.